nonlinear-labs-dev/nl-firmware/projects/shared/configuration/readme.md

 - [ ] "dockerize" project and integrate into make process
 - [ ] review:
   - can code be simplified/generalized further?
+    - [ ] yaml anchors (`&ANCHOR`) are currently used for keeping yaml as concise as possible --> use custom yaml.Type instead and delegate boilerplate to typescript
   - can validation and generation of error messages be more informative?
     - [x] yaml parsing and g++ errors give decent indication of what went wrong
     - [x] typescript validation already does lots of sanity checks
     - [x] parameter definition errors at least provide a filename and reason
 - possible project enhancements
+  - [ ] content for java and js resources
   - [ ] integrate clang-format ?
   - [ ] more PlayGround definitions _(descriptors: DisplayScalingType, ParameterGroup)_
   - [ ] provide hw sources as c header for PlayController